cloudmesh/classes/webpage/source/lesson/doc/latex.rst

 Bibliographies
 --------------

 LaTeX integrates very well with bibtex.
-There are several preformated styles available.
+There are several preformatted styles available.
 It includes also styles for ACM and IEEE bibliographies.
 For the ACM style we recommend that you replace abbrv.bst with abbrvurl.bst, add hyperref to your usepackages so you